Bad Score on the SAT or ACT? Here’s What to Do Next

 I really encourage you, if at all possible, to take four timed practice tests in the 4-6 weeks leading up to your actual test.

-Why so many?
+Why that many?
 Several reasons:

 Get a Good Night's Sleep